 NATIONAL POULTRY DAY

 Poultry refers to domestic birds that are raised for meat and eggs.
 These birds include chicken, turkey, ducks, geese, quail, and pheasant.
 Poultry is farmed in large numbers with chickens being the most numerous.

 It is believed that chicken was introduced to American soil by the European explorers in the 16th century.
-Chicken consumption in the United States increased during World War II due to a shortage of beef and pork.
+Most American’s raised small flocks, enough to feed their families.
+Over time, chicken consumption in the United States increased.
+And during World War II, due to a shortage of beef and pork, chicken stepped in to fill the protein need.

-The Food and Drug Administration (FDA) oversees the poultry production in the United States.
+The U.S. Department of Agriculture oversees the poultry production in the United States.
 Estimates place production at around 9 billion chickens in the United States.
 Chicken and turkey are lower in fats and cholesterol than other meats.

-Poultry can be prepared in many different ways including roasting, baking, frying, grilling, sautéing, steaming and broasting.
+Poultry can be prepared in many different ways including roasting, baking, frying, grilling, sautéing, steaming, and broasting.
+The size of the chicken typically determines the best cooking style to use.

 HOW TO OBSERVE #NationalPoultryDay